piyush1prasad/CSC510_Group29_Project3/docs/estimate_summary.md

-# About MyDollarBot's /estimate_summary Feature
+# About MyDollarBot's estimate_summary.py file
 It reads user spending data from a JSON file and calculates estimations of spendings for a specified day or month.
 It handles errors, provides clear responses, and tracks data availability for daily average spending.
 Overall, it enhances the chatbot's functionality by allowing users to estimate spending.